subsquid/docs/docs/deployments-two-release-notes.md

 ...
 ```

-And now deploying it to the cloud
+And now deploying it to the cloud:

 ```bash
 sqd deploy .
 ```

-Next, let's imagine they tag the cloud deployment as `test`
+Next, let's imagine they tag the cloud deployment as `test`.

 ```bash
 sqd tags add test -n ethprice -s 4f5sfc